infinum/design-handbook/Design process/Discovery/Usability testing.md

 We do test runs to notice smaller issues and any improvements we can make before conducting the actual testing.

 ### Preparing the session
-*Live testing.* Before the user enters the room, we have to set everything up:
+*Live testing:* Before the user enters the room, we have to set everything up:

 1. Open [**Lookback**](http://lookback.io) on desktop (in Chrome) and go to your project.
 2. Click on the *Live button* and copy the link.